LF-Engineering/darst/README.md

 # Checking deployments data source presence

-Use script: `sources_check/check.sh`, see comments inside this script.
+- Use script: `sources_check/check.sh`, see comments inside this script.
+- Also use: `LF-Engineering/dev-analytics-api/scripts/check_addresses.sh` before building API image to make sure all datasources are present.

 ## LF One time operation(s)